christophpre/dodgergame/README.md

 # Dodger Game
 A simple command line runner game, written in forth.
+The goal of the game is to dodge enemies, collect score and upgrades.

 <img src="screenshots/game_active.png" width="600px" />
 <img src="screenshots/game_paused.png" width="600px" />